Creating Stellar App Walkthroughs in 5 Steps + Examples

 What is an app walkthrough?

 An app walkthrough is a user onboarding pattern that gets users to proactively take part in the onboarding process rather than sitting through it.
 Similar to website walkthroughs, app walkthroughs aim to educate users by direct interaction with the tool/app.
-Although an app walkthrough resembles a product tour, it is more like an interactive guide.
+App walkthroughs can come in the shape of interactive walkthroughs if they get users to take meaningful actions hands-on, or a product walkthrough if it gets users to go through core features or shows around the user interface.

 Since literally everyone with a phone uses a minimum of one app every day (yes, the phone app also counts) an app walkthrough is nothing we are unfamiliar with.